Squiddleton/Megaten/README.md

     }
   ],
   evoMove: null, // The name of a skill the Persona will learn upon evolving, or null if none
-  weak: [ // Affinities the demon/Persona is weak to
+  weak: [ // Affinities the demon is weak to
     'Bless'
   ],
-  resist: [], // Affinities the demon/Persona resists
+  resist: [], // Affinities the demon resists
-  null: [ // Affinities the demon/Persona nullifies
+  null: [ // Affinities the demon nullifies
     'Curse'
   ],
-  drain: [], // Affinities the demon/Persona drains
+  drain: [], // Affinities the demon drains
-  repel: [], // Affinities the demon/Persona repels
+  repel: [], // Affinities the demon repels
   party: 'Redacted for spoiler reasons here, but not in the package', // The name of the party member who the Persona belongs to, or null if non-party
   evo: 2, // The point of evolution for a party member's persona, with 1 being base, 2 being second awakening, and 3 being third awakening, or null if non-party
   ultimate: false, // Whether the Persona is the Ultimate Persona of its arcana in the game this data is based on
   special: false, // Whether the Persona is a result of special fusions (incomplete)
   game: 'p5', // The game that this data originates from
   evolution: Demon {...}, // The Persona that this evolves into, or null if none (getter)
-  image: Buffer {...} // A buffer of an image of the demon/Persona (getter) }
+  image: Buffer {...} // A buffer of an image of the demon (getter) }
 ```